DominikVla/PasswordManager/README.md

 # PasswordManager
-A small password manager that stored passwords on your local system
+A small password manager that stores passwords on your local system

 ## To be added:
 - Password Hashing